paradiselabs-ai/MCO-Protocol/docs/MCO Server Documentation.md

 ## File Types and Progressive Structure

-The MCO Server implements the original Percertain DSL structure with a multi-file approach that supports progressive revelation and a clear separation of concerns.
+The MCO Server implements a multi-file approach to AI Agent orchestration that supports progressive revelation and a clear separation of concerns.
 This document explains each file type, its purpose, and how they work together in the orchestration process.

 ## Core File Types